19th Virginia Infantry Regiment: Organization

-The 19th Virginia Infantry service begins on April 17, 1861, at Charlottesville, Virginia, when Virginia secedes from the United States.
+The 19th Virginia Infantry began service on April 17, 1861, at Charlottesville, Virginia, when Virginia seceded from the United States.
 Two militia companies, the Monticello Guard and the Albemarle Rifles, along with two companies, the Southern Guard and the Sons of Liberty, formed in front of the Charlottesville Court House.
 The Monticello Guard was formed in May 1857, by William B. Mallory.
 It is unknown what they wore in the pre-war years.
 One record says they wore uniforms similar to the Continentals of the American Revolution, while one report claims they wore red battleshirts with red fezzes when they participated in a shooting competition in 1859.
-The Albemarle Rifles were formed in 1860, by William T.W.R.
-Duke.
-The pre-war uniform consisted of Gray frock coats with blue trim and blue trousers.
+The Albemarle Rifles were formed in 1860, by William T. W. R. Duke.
+The pre-war uniform consisted of gray frock coats with blue trim and blue trousers.
 They wore white leather goods, and according to Richard Duke's son, carried either US Springfield or Mississippi Rifles.
 The other two companies, the Southern Guard and the Sons of Liberty, consisted of students from the University of Virginia.
 At 10:30 pm, they were loaded onto a train bound for Staunton.
 They became known as the Charlottesville-University Battalion.
-They arrived at Harper's Ferry and stayed there until April 23, when they were ordered back to Charlottesville.
+They arrived at Harpers Ferry and stayed there until April 23, when they were ordered back to Charlottesville.

 The two student companies were disbanded, while the Monticello Guard and the Albemarle Rifles were mustered into service on May 12, at Culpeper Court House.
-The other eight companies arrived later in the months.
+The other eight companies arrived later in the month.

 The nicknames of the companies of the regiment are as follows: